Juplter/CodeHS-Python/README.md

 # CodeHS-Solutions-Python
 This repository contains the solutions to the majority of CodeHS exercises for the Python programming language.
-Although, it is vital that you attempt the exercises beforehand according to the CodeHS Terms of Use and Service - https://codehs.com/terms.
+Although, it is required that you attempt the exercises beforehand according to the CodeHS Terms of Use and Service - https://codehs.com/terms.

-## Usefulness
+## Use
 The code should be utilized for verification or reference purposes rather than cheating or skipping exercises.
 This aids in the learning process and prepares you for more complex topics in the Python language.